 The rugged water-resistant cases for the iPhone 5 are available in white, black, turquoise, and fuchsia and will be offered at a MSRP of $49.95.
-All four aXtion Go cases are available for pre-order at www.thejoyfactory.com and through major online sites and retailers.
-The accessories are slated for release in June 2013.
+All four aXtion Go cases will be available for purchase in mid June 2013 at www.thejoyfactory.com and through major online sites and retailers.
+Pre-orders for the case are also currently available through The Joy Factory’s website.
+The accessories are slated for release in July 2013.

 About The Joy Factory